Digital Privacy Under Attack: Challenges and Enablers: Attacks on Statistical Aggregated Data

-Apart from binary databases, the case of databases with health statistical data were discussed by~\citet{vaidya2013identifying}.
-They proposed a possible identifying inference attack through \textit{HCUPnet}, a free, online, privacy query system based on health statistical data from \textit{HUCP}.
+To further confirm the practical feasibility and effectiveness of common reconstruction attacks and understand the resilience of statistical aggregate publishing to these attacks, numerous research works have investigated the possibility of bringing reconstruction attacks into practice~\cite{garfinkel2019understanding, cohen2018linear}.
+For example, the protections for the 2010 U.S. Census data failed, resulting in the leakage of many individuals' information. \Citet{abowd20232010} proved that by conducting reconstruction attacks, attackers are able to infer the responses of \num{3.4} million vulnerable individuals with 95\% accuracy.
+The case of databases containing health statistical data were discussed by~\citet{vaidya2013identifying}.
+They proposed a possible identifying inference attack via \textit{HCUPnet}, a free, online, privacy query system based on health statistical data from \textit{HUCP}.
 They combined the results of privacy statistical queries with integer programming technology, and then successfully realized the reconstruction attacks against healthcare databases.
-Furthermore, with the continuous update and optimization of some \textit{NP-hard} solvers and the great improvement in the computer speed, it is not just a theoretical risk to conduct reconstruction attacks on larger and more complex databases. \citet{garfinkel2019understanding} considered reconstructing census databases by encoding the constraints and exploiting \textit{SAT solvers} to solve a set of constrained equations from census statistical results.
+With the continuous updating and optimization of some \textit{NP-hard} solvers and the great improvement in computer speed, it is not just a theoretical risk to carry out reconstruction attacks on larger and more complex databases.